Eric Bischoff: Personal life

-Before getting into professional wrestling, Bischoff had a number of occupations.
-He acted in a training video for bank employees regarding fair lending practices, owned a successful landscape construction company, worked as a veterinary assistant, competed as a professional kickboxer, and ran a butcher shop, where he sold meat via van delivery.
-Hulk Hogan would famously refer to this time in his life during his heel promo at the end of the 1996 WCW pay-per-view event Bash at the Beach in Daytona Beach, Florida, saying, "If it wasn't for Hulk Hogan, Eric Bischoff would still be selling meat from a truck in Minneapolis."

-Bischoff has homes in Cody, Wyoming; Scottsdale, Arizona; Stamford, Connecticut; and Los Angeles, California with his wife, Loree (married since 1984).
+Bischoff currently resides in Cody, Wyoming with his wife, Loree (married since 1984).
+Bischoff has previously lived in Scottsdale, Arizona; Stamford, Connecticut; and Los Angeles, California.
 He has two children: son Garett (born April 20, 1984); and daughter Montanna (born November 7, 1985).
 Garett, under the ring name Jackson James, made his debut for TNA Wrestling on November 7, 2010, as a referee at Turning Point, before later becoming a wrestler under his real name.

 On May 5, 2011, Eric Bischoff announced that he was starting a brewing company in Cody, Wyoming.
 Their first beverage, called Buffalo Bill Cody Beer, featured the tag line "The Spirit of the Wild West".

 On July 27, 2016, Bischoff premiered his first podcast show, Bischoff on Wrestling, on MLW Radio.
 After October 17, 2017, he quit the show due to being shortchanged on money.
 In April 2018, Bischoff returned to podcasting with 83 Weeks with Eric Bischoff alongside co-host, Conrad Thompson.

+Bischoff helped launch Real American Freestyle on April 30, 2025, and currently serves as their chief media officer.

 Bischoff is a longtime fan of Vermont-based jamband Phish and collects live recordings of their concerts.